 How could you resist a ceremony site with a name like this?
 Bridalveil Falls is an easy 1⁄2-mile loop near the entrance to Yosemite, and is one of the first falls you’ll see in the park.
 A special use permit at Yosemite costs $150.

-A one-and-a-half mile hike (with both a dirt trail and paved path available) lead you to a gorgeous spot with uninterrupted views of the Continental Divide.
-The open meadow will make you feel like you’re the only ones in the world—except for the herds of elk nearby.
+A one-and-a-half-mile hike (with both a dirt trail and paved path available) leads you to a gorgeous spot with uninterrupted views of the Continental Divide.
+The open Upper Beaver Meadows will make you feel like you’re the only ones in the world—except for the herds of elk nearby.
 A special use permit at Rocky Mountain National Park costs $250.

 The Two Medicine area of the park used to be the primary destination for visitors when they arrived by train, but it’s now an off-the-beaten-path location perfect for a secluded ceremony.
 Running Eagle Falls is a short and accessible walk from the road, and is actually two waterfalls that cascade with Rising Wolf Mountain in the background.
 A special use permit at Glacier National Park costs $100.